milosh-sp/news-agregator-innoscripta/README.md

 docker compose up --build
 ```

-This will automatically download Node and all the needed dependencies, then the
+This will automatically download Node and all the needed project dependencies, then the
 app will be built for production and a `localhost` server will start running on
 port `8080`

 After the setup simply go to `http://localhost:8080` to access the app.

-## Running the project locally
+## Running the project locally in dev mode

 You can run the project following this steps: